Booker T. Washington and Black capitalism

 – – – – – – – – – – – – – – – –

 WASHINGTON’S STRATEGY–an accommodation to racism in the South–brought a powerful response from W.E.B.
 DuBois, the leading Black intellectual and activist of the early 1900s.
 In his 1903 Souls of Black Folk, DuBois attacked Washington.
 “So far as Mr. Washington apologizes for injustice, North or South, we must oppose [him].”

 DuBois exposed the fallacies of Washington’s case.
-Washington was asking [Black Americans] to give up political rights and the struggle for equality in the hopes of raising themselves up.
-But, DuBois pointed out, [that] as [Black Americans] became increasingly disenfranchised, their lives were becoming worse.
-While Washington praised the white Southerners for supporting Tuskegee, DuBois noted, thousands of [Black Americans] were being lynched throughout the South.
+Washington was asking [African Americans] to give up political rights and the struggle for equality in the hopes of raising themselves up.
+But, DuBois pointed out, [that] as [African Americans] became increasingly disenfranchised, their lives were becoming worse.
+While Washington praised the white Southerners for supporting Tuskegee, DuBois noted, thousands of [African Americans] were being lynched throughout the South.

-DuBois founded the Niagara Movement in 1905 to promote civil rights for [Black Americans].
+DuBois founded the Niagara Movement in 1905 to promote civil rights for [African Americans].
 Soon after, the movement was absorbed into a broader civil rights organization, the National Association for the Advancement of Colored People (NAACP).
-The NAACP, founded in 1910, became the major mass organization fighting to win the acceptance of [Black Americans] into mainstream American life.
+The NAACP, founded in 1910, became the major mass organization fighting to win the acceptance of [African Americans] into mainstream American life.
 DuBois became one of the NAACP’s chief officials.